nirevexin/data-science-projects/README.md

 For production use, I recommend integrating **Optuna** for automatic hyperparameter optimization to further boost accuracy and training efficiency.

-## 📁 Project 2: Predictive Modeling for Athlete Element Execution (GoProtect)
+## 📁 Project: Predictive Modeling for Athlete Element Execution (GoProtect)

 **Date:** May 17, 2024 – May 31, 2024
 **Company:** [GoProtect](https://www.goprotect.ru) (Remote)